- Education Workforce Experts

 What is high-impact tutoring?

 In reviewing the best tutoring models, the high-impact approach caught our attention.
-Researchers at the Annenberg Institute at Brown University—through their tutoring research program, the National Student Support Accelerator—define high-impact tutoring as personalized instruction that complements classroom teaching, resulting in substantial learning gains for students.
+Researchers at the Annenberg Institute—through their tutoring research program, the National Student Support Accelerator—define high-impact tutoring as personalized instruction that complements classroom teaching, resulting in substantial learning gains for students.
 It possesses the following features:

 - High-dose (or frequent) teaching interventions—either one-to-one or in small groups—that are responsive to individual strengths and learning needs of students